StarryBlueSky/Penicillin/README.md

 Stable releases are available at [Bintray](https://bintray.com/nephyproject/stable/Penicillin).
 EAP builds are also available ([Dev Repository](https://bintray.com/nephyproject/dev/Penicillin)).
 Every commit is published as EAP build.

 You may choose preferred Ktor HttpClient Engine.
 We recommend using `Apache` or `CIO` engine.
-Full engine list is available at https://ktor.io/clients/http-client/engines.html.
+Full engine list is available at <https://ktor.io/clients/http-client/engines.html>.

-### Gradle Kotlin DSL
+### Gradle

 We recommend using Gradle Kotlin DSL instead of classic build.gradle.